fearherbs1/FearThree-Macropad/README.md

 # Parts & Software Required

-* Pro Micro / Elite-C (note: elite-c is untested as I did not have an extra one onhand)
+* Pro Micro / Elite-C (note: elite-c is untested as I did not have an extra one on hand)
 * Micro USB / USB-C Cable
 * 3 MX Switches
 * 3 MX Keycaps